-Jurors must complete a 24-page questionnaire that asks them to weigh "aggravating" factors presented by the prosecution and "mitigating" factors advanced by the defense before making a final decision on life in prison or death for each of the 17 counts.
+Jurors will complete a 24-page questionnaire that asks them to weigh “aggravating” factors presented by the prosecution and “mitigating” factors advanced by the defense before making a final decision on life or death for each of the 17 counts.

-O'Toole has reminded the federal jurors they have to be unanimous to return a death sentence and that no juror is under any obligation to choose death.
+O’Toole earlier reminded jurors they have to be unanimous to return a death sentence and that no juror is under any obligation to choose death.

 Hoping to spare Tsarnaev’s life, defense attorney Clarke told jurors in her closing argument that her client has shown repentance and is “not the same angry young man the prosecution has described to you.”

-A life sentence would ensure that Tsarnaev will be "locked away in a bleak environment under bleak conditions
+A life sentence ensures that Tsarnaev will be “locked away in a bleak environment under bleak conditions,” Clarke said.